 There is no specific medical treatment for this condition.
 Early intervention is helpful, as well as a supportive, nurturing home.
 The doctor may recommend hearing and vision testing, as well as testing for any other medical problems related to FAS.

 Professional support helps a family cope with caring for a child with birth defects.
 Services include respite care and parent training.
-You can learn ways to handle behavior problems and stress management techniques.
+You can learn ways to handle behavioral problems and stress management techniques.

 Programs designed to meet your child's needs can help improve learning.
 For example, messages may need to be repeated.
 Tasks may need to be broken down into smaller steps.